 - prepared to work hard

 - disciplined enough to set aside time to study

 - Applicants must be aged 18 years and over

 - Applicants must be competent and confident handling horses with extensive equine experience.
 This experience may be employment based and/or gained through competition experience.

 - Non-native English speakers or those who have not studied the final two years of school in English, must demonstrate capability in English at a standard commensurate with IELTS 5.5

-Applicants who have recently been in education should have at least one of the following:
+Applicants aged 18 – 20 years should have at least one of the following: